 Georgia workers’ compensation provides the following benefits:

-• Medical Benefits: If you suffer an injury while on the job, your employer’s workers’ compensation insurance will cover the costs of your medical treatment.
+- Medical Benefits: If you suffer an injury while on the job, your employer’s workers’ compensation insurance will cover the costs of your medical treatment.
 This includes doctor visits, surgeries, prescription medications, and any other medical expenses that are deemed reasonable and necessary to treat your work-related injury or illness.

-• Temporary Partial Disability (TPD) Benefits: If a worker can return to work but can’t earn their usual wage due to injury restrictions, they might be eligible for TPD benefits, which amount to two-thirds of the difference between the worker’s average wage pre-injury and post-injury.
+- Temporary Partial Disability (TPD) Benefits: If a worker can return to work but can’t earn their usual wage due to injury restrictions, they might be eligible for TPD benefits, which amount to two-thirds of the difference between the worker’s average wage pre-injury and post-injury.

-• Rehabilitation Benefits: If your injury or illness prevents you from returning to your previous job, you may be eligible for vocational rehabilitation benefits.
+- Rehabilitation Benefits: If your injury or illness prevents you from returning to your previous job, you may be eligible for vocational rehabilitation benefits.
 This can include job training, job search assistance, and other services to help you return to work.

-• Permanent Partial Disability (PPD) Benefits: If a worker has a lasting disability, even after reaching maximum medical improvement (when their condition won’t get any better or worse), they might receive PPD benefits, based on a doctor’s assessment of their impairment.
+- Permanent Partial Disability (PPD) Benefits: If a worker has a lasting disability, even after reaching maximum medical improvement (when their condition won’t get any better or worse), they might receive PPD benefits based on a doctor’s assessment of their impairment.

 How Are Wages Calculated for Workers’ Comp?

-According to O.C.G.A. § 34-9-260, compensation for workers’ compensation is calculated based on the average weekly wages of the employee at the time of the injury.
+According to O.C.G.A. § 34-9-260, compensation for workers’ compensation is calculated based on the employee’s average weekly wages at the time of the injury.
 The term “wage” means any payment given by the employer to the employee for services rendered during their employment, which results in a net economic gain for the employee.
-If an employer provides food to an employee for free, for example, it counts as part of their wages because it represents real economic gain for the employee resulting from their employment.
+If an employer provides food to an employee for free, for example, it counts as part of their wages because it represents a real economic gain for the employee resulting from their employment.

 How Long Will It Take to Get a Settlement Check?